 So what kind of content is truly harmful?
 The short answer is, it depends on how you want to approach things.

 These two are sadly still common problems across the web, and the phenomenon does not seem to be dying out anytime soon.
-While it is becoming rarer to have the once in a lifetime opportunity to get money by helping a foreign prince in need, you can still pay for a spell to win back your lover, or chat up a love-deprived bot.
+While it is becoming rarer to have the once-in-a-lifetime opportunity to get money by helping a foreign prince in need, you can still pay for a spell to win back your lover or chat up a love-deprived bot.
 We think the advertiser should be able to control whether they want to pay to promote this kind of content.

-Sometimes accounts on social media are used simply just for the shock-value that can be achieved with violent imagery posted on various pages, written or in picture format.
+Sometimes accounts on social media are used simply just for the shock value that can be achieved with violent imagery posted on various pages, written or in picture format.
 As this content is most assuredly not safe for work, we will refrain from going into too much detail.
-Let’s just say that whether it is an argument between users, or directed towards brand, we believe no one should be exposed to wishes and depictions of suicide, violence, mutilation, or sexual harassment online.
+Let’s just say that whether it is an argument between users, or directed towards the brand, we believe no one should be exposed to wishes and depictions of suicide, violence, mutilation, or sexual harassment online.

 Scrolling through the wastelands of spam chains makes most users quickly click away, whereas discriminating and hateful language alienates potential customers and existing community members.